orbtl-ai/ml-md-api/README.md

 ![An image showing detections of plastic, wood, and other manmade marine debris along a complex shoreline image.](https://github.com/orbtl-ai/md-ml-api/blob/main/images/api_demo_main.png)

 ## Key Features
  - State of the art computer vision models for the automatic detection of stranded shoreline marine debris objects (>20cm) from high-resolution aerial images.
  - An Application Programming Interface (API), which allows non-technical users to simply upload imagery and basic flight parameters to receive actionable information about the presence and abundance of marine debris along shorelines.

 ## Data
 Data is not stored in this repo, however there is a labeled data set of approximately 6,000 marine debris objects in 2 centimeter aerial photographs.
 This data was used to train and evaluate the computer vision models in Tensorflow.
 This data is available upon request with plans underway to serve the data openly in the future.
 ## Models
-This repo is not designed to host a library of state-of-the-art computer vision models for marine debris.
-This repo does contain several Tensorflow saved_model.pb files, which are complete Tensorflow programs separated from the original code that built them.
-A second repo will eventually be stood up to store models associated with this project.
+This repo is not designed to host or distribute pre-trained computer vision models for marine debris.
+However, this repo does contain a ```/models/``` folder with several [Tensorflow saved_model folders](https://www.tensorflow.org/guide/saved_model).

+**WARNING: Models provides as-is.
+No warranty as to accuracy expressed or implied.**

 #### faster-rcnn
 A Faster R-CNN object detector with an Inception-ResNet-v2 feature classifier.
 This is currently the best performing combination, however it is a computationally expensive model which takes a long time to run on CPU.
 #### EfficientDet-d0